Streamline Testing with Automation Frameworks

 Cypress is a modern end-to-end testing framework built for the web.
 It operates directly in the browser, offering real-time reloading and automatic waiting, simplifying asynchronous testing.
 Cypress is known for its developer-friendly features and easy setup.

 Robot Framework, a keyword-driven test automation framework, helps with testing and robotic process automation (RPA).
-Its simple tabular syntax and extensibility through libraries make it accessible for technical and non-technical users.
+Its simple tabular syntax and extensibility through libraries make it accessible.

-JUnit is a widely-used testing framework for Java applications.
+JUnit is used for Java applications.
 It is primarily used for unit testing but can be extended for integration and regression testing.
 JUnit's annotations and assertions simplify test case development.

 Inspired by JUnit and NUnit, TestNG introduces advanced features like data-driven testing, parameterization, and parallel execution.
 It suits various test categories, including unit, functional, and end-to-end testing.